 Most people who enjoy successful devotional lives have a plan that assist them in their personal prayer and study time.
 Most of these plans involve a Bible, pen or pencil, paper, notebook, and an outline.
 If you want some ideas for starting a prayer journal, or would like to try something different, consider the following ideas.

-Write on four separate pages in a notebook the headings of the acronym ACTS:
+Write on four separate pages in a notebook these headings:

 As you pray, list items on the pages under each heading.
 Note the dates of significant responses in your prayer requests or concerns.
 Under each heading, pray, sing songs, and quote verses of Scripture.